exchhattu/ClusterSegment/README.md

 # Segment clustering reference to other segment
-Cluster a segment(domain) by superposing different part(domain) of a protein structure.
+Cluster a segment (domain) of a protein by superposing different part (domain) of the protein using their three-dimensional coordinates.

 ## Requirement:
 * mod9.21